-Every so often I take a day off from writing.
+Every so often I step away from the keyboard and take a day off.
 Not because I want to.
 I resist and avoid and cling to my desk in a desperate fashion.
 Friends persuade and entice me outside.
 And it is always good, always nourishing and refreshing.
-There’s a planned outing later this week, and I can just picture my characters’ reactions when they realise I’m not there at the keyboard…
+There’s a planned outing later this week, and I can just picture my characters’ reactions when they realise I’m not there…

 Sharp-witted Justin notices first.
 He looks up, listens and checks again.
 “She’s gone out!”